 Further sources are available here: http://libwww.essex.ac.uk/Human_Rights/treaties.htm

-The ICJ web site contains information on the current docket of the Court, contentious cases and advisory opinions.
-The material found on the web-site is uncorrected and is only full text from September, 1997: http://www.icj-cij.org/
+ICJ website http://www.icj-cij.org/ - contains information on the current docket of the Court, contentious cases and advisory opinions.
+The material found on the web-site is uncorrected whereas the official reports series (above) have been checked for errors.

 Cases heard by the Human Rights Committee are reported in several publications:

-Variable coverage at University of Minnesota Human rights Library
+Variable coverage at University of Minnesota Human Rights Library http://www1.umn.edu/humanrts/un-orgs.htm

-Further information: Albert Sloman Library Human Rights Directory: Cases: http://libwww.essex.ac.uk/Human_Rights/UNSystemcases.htm
+Further information: Albert Sloman Library Human Rights Directory http://libwww.essex.ac.uk/Human_Rights/InternationalCaseLaw.htm

-The Library receives documents from all of the main Charter-based and Treaty-based bodies involved in the protection of Human Rights.
+The Library receives documents from all of the main Charter-based and Treaty-based bodies of the United Nations involved in the protection of human rights.
 Examples include the Committee for the Elimination of Racial Discrimination, the Human Rights Committee and the Economic, Social and Cultural Rights Committee.
-The documents cover a wide range of topics and purposes.
-These include Special Rapporteurs' reports, country reports, Non-Governmental Organisation statements and records of meetings.
-It should be noted, however, that not all UN documents are made publicly available and the Library's collection is consequently selective.
+The documents cover a wide range of topics and purposes and include Special Rapporteurs' reports, country reports, Non-Governmental Organisation statements and records of meetings.
+It should be noted, however, that not all UN documents are made publicly available and the Library's collection is selective.

 The documents are arranged in boxes on Floor 4 according to series (Class-marks JC 571.U63 - JC 571.U656).
 The series numbering is made up of a number of different elements, which the user might, at first, find daunting.